Westboro Baptist Church: Media coverage

 The website godhatesfags.com was prominently featured in The Jeremy Kyle Show, a talk show aired on the ITV network in the United Kingdom on June 5, 2007.
 Shirley Phelps-Roper and her daughters had been invited to express their beliefs live via satellite.
 On the show, Kyle criticized the Phelpses for their beliefs and referred to the Phelps children as "completely and utterly brainwashed", and to Phelps-Roper herself as "deranged".

 In the June 21, 2007, Channel 4 documentary Keith Allen Will Burn in Hell, starring Keith Allen, on which Phelps-Roper and some of her children agreed to appear, Phelps-Roper admitted on camera that her oldest son, Samuel, was born out of wedlock.
 Allen declared Phelps-Roper's vocal condemnation of strangers having sexual congress outside of marriage to be hypocritical as she was guilty of the same thing.

 Louis Theroux made a follow-up to his first documentary which was broadcast in the UK on April 3, 2011, America's Most Hated Family in Crisis.
 Theroux reported that Westboro was in a state of "crisis" and documented the departure of several young members.
-Since then, two more prominent members have left WBC.
 Louis returned for a third documentary, Surviving America's Most Hated Family, in 2019.